isparkes/time-zone-server/README.md

 If you like, you can also do some port forwarding and make the service available to the outside world.
 If you do this, it would be nice if you let me know you are running a server so that others can use it as a back up option.

+# Docker image

+There is a Docker image defintion file "Dockerfile" and an associated .dockerignore file.
+You can build a Docker image like this:

+    docker build -t isparkes/time-zone-server:001 .
+    docker push isparkes/time-zone-server:001

+The image can be run like this:

+    docker run --name bc-pay-gw --link dbbcpgw -p 30044:3000 -e MONGO_URL=mongodb://dbbcpgw:27017/bcpgw -e LOCK_CARTS=true -d isparkes/bitcoin-payment-gw